Santa Croce in Gerusalemme: History

-The basilica of Santa Croce was declared a titular church by Pope Gregory I in 523.
+The basilica was declared a titular church by Pope Gregory I in 523.
 Despite the fact it was located on the outskirts of Rome, it became a destination of regular pilgrimage, thanks to the popularity of the relics it kept.
 In the eighth century, the basilica was restored by Pope Gregory II.
 After the Basilica fell into neglect, Pope Lucius II restored it in the 12th century, giving it a Romanesque appearance, with a nave, two aisles, belfry, and porch.
 The Cosmatesque pavement dates from this period.
 Of the eight original floors of the bell tower, only the last four remain visible; the first four floors are instead incorporated into the monastery below.

 The foundation of the monastery dates to the 10th century.
 Over the centuries, various religious communities have alternated in the complex.
 Pope Leo IX, in 1049, entrusted the monastery to the Benedictines of Montecassino.
 In 1062 Pope Alexander II installed the Canons Regular of San Frediano di Lucca, who abandoned it during the period of the Avignonese papacy.
 Around 1370, Pope Urban V assigned Santa Croce to the Carthusians, who remained there until 1561, when the Lombard Cistercians of the Congregation of Saint Bernard took over.
 This congregation was finally suppressed in 2011 by a decree of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life, after an inquiry found evidence of liturgical and financial irregularities as well as irregular lifestyle.